jknowles/statsdc12-presentation/statsDCslides.md

 - These business rules can be readily changed, i.e. we could use the first race or a multi-race code for students with multiple modes
 - This script can be run every time data is extracted from the warehouse to do work on
 - It can be run by every analyst on every machine because R is free and easy to deploy!
 Consistency and repeatability.
+- It can be swapped out with a different business rule implemented just as easily for different purposes **flexibility**
+- It can be mapped and translated onto CEDS elements

 # Next Steps
 - Once we clean up the data, analytics can be shared
 - Doing analytics is a simple next step in R
 - R has best in class machine learning algorithms used to classify data and predict
 - R is the tool of choice for data science algorithms

 # A Data Mining Example
 - If we are interested in pure predictive analytics, R provides hundreds of best in class algorithms and methods to evaluate them